Charles Masson: Return to London

 In 1841 he sailed from Bombay to Suez, crossed Egypt overland, caught a boat to France where he visited Paris, and finally arrived back in London in March 1842.
 He had been away for 20 years.
 He received a pension of £100 a year from the East India Company.
 On 19 February 1844 he married Mary Ann Kilby, an 18 year old farmer's daughter.
 They had two children, a son born in 1850 and a daughter born in 1853.
 Masson died, probably of a stroke, in Edmonton in north London on 5 November 1853.

 Collection at the British Museum

-Through his wide-ranging travels, Masson built up an extraordinary collection of artefacts largely (although not exclusively) from the modern states of Afghanistan and Pakistan.
+Through his wide-ranging travels, Masson built up an extraordinary collection of artefacts largely from the modern states of Afghanistan and Pakistan.
 Numbering over 9,000 objects most are now held by the British Museum.
 The collection includes more than 7,000 coins.
 Beginning in 1993, a project at the museum led by Elizabeth Errington organised the material into an accessible study collection.
 The project resulted in the publication in 2017 and 2021 of three volumes describing the collection and linking it to the surviving documentation, much of which is held by the British Library.